 SLT Races 6

-His new found confidence paid off and in 2019 Vincent was crowned ITU World Champion, an honour he secured again in the one-off Hamburg race of 2020.
-He has also picked up a number of Mixed Relay crowns with France, and heads into 2021 with the goal of becoming the first person ever to win the Olympics, ITU and Super League titles in a single year.
+His newfound confidence paid off, and in 2019 Vincent was crowned ITU World Champion, an honour he secured again in the one-off Hamburg race of 2020.
+He has also picked up several Mixed Relay crowns with France and heads into 2021, intending to become the first person ever to win the Olympics, ITU and Super League titles in a single year.

 Vincent lives and trains in Girona with his girlfriend, USA professional triathlete Taylor Spivey.

 RR - Race Ready | TBD - To Be Determined | DNS - Did Not Start | DNF - Did Not Finish